CNelias/DCCA.jl/README.md

 Detrended Cross-Correlation Analysis
 =================================================

 A module to perform DCCA coefficients analysis.
-The coefficient ```rho``` describes the correlation strengh between two time series depending on time scales. it lies in [-1, 1], 1 being perfect correlations, and -1 perfect anticorrelations.\
+The coefficient ```rho``` describes the correlation strengh between two time series depending on time scales.
+It lies in [-1, 1], 1 being perfect correlations, and -1 perfect anticorrelations.\
 The package provides also functions returning a 95% confidence interval for the null-hypothesis (= "no-correlations").

  **Travis**